Graduation FAQ’s - Graduation Information

 YES.
 If a student is graduating with two majors in the same area (Bachelor of Arts or Bachelor of Science – a double major) and makes a request for a second diploma, the student will pay $40.00 for each additional diploma along with the $75.00 graduation fee.
 Please note that minors and concentrations do not print on diplomas.
 They print only on transcripts.

-14. When must all requirements for graduation be completed (including transfer of credits, final grades, outstanding fees, etc.) in order for students to participate in the commencement ceremony?
+14. When must all requirements for graduation be completed (including transfer of credits, final grades) in order for students to participate in the commencement ceremony?

 15. What if I am waiting on a grade change or taking a credit by exam?

-ALL transfer credits, outstanding incomplete grades, grade changes, credit by exam, CLEP, etc. must be received in the Office of the Registrar by December 1, 2015, by 3:00 pm.
+ALL transfer credits, outstanding incomplete grades, grade changes, credit by exam, CLEP, etc. must be received in the Office of the Registrar no fewer than ten days prior to graduation, by 3:00 pm.
+Please check the Academic calendar for the specific date.

 16. How will I be made aware of any changes in my graduation status?